ShaharTamir/ShaharTamir/README.md

-- 👋 Hi, I’m @ShaharTamir
+👋 Hi, I’m @ShaharTamir
-- 👀 I’m interested in solving problems, creating things and working with people!
+👀 I’m interested in solving problems, creating things and working with people!
-- 🌱 I’m currently learning JavaScript, NodeJS and MongoDB.
+🌱 I’m currently learning JavaScript, NodeJS and MongoDB.

-- 3 years experience in C and C++,
+- 3.5 years of experience.
+Worked in C, C++ (2 years), Python, NodeJS and MongoDB (1.5 years).
+- In the past year I've been teaching at a hands-on DevOps course - C, Python, virtualization and devops concepts, network, containers, virtual machines and cloud (VMware, AWS), Terraform, Ansible, CI/CD, monitoring and databases.

-- while fulltime job - started B.Sc in the Open University of Israel in July 2020 (finish at 2025?),
+- While fulltime job - took some courses in Computer Science at the Open University of Israel (July 2020 - July 2022),
-- Know some Java, Python, Make, bash..
+- Also know Java, Make, Bash, CSS and HTML.
 - LOVE git.

-- 💞️ I’m looking for a challenging SW developing positions in Israel
-- 📫 How to reach me -
+💞️ I’m looking for a challenging SW developing positions in Israel 📫 How to reach me -
       contact via LinkedIn - https://www.linkedin.com/in/shahar-tamir-157727216/
       or via email - shahar1360@gmail.com